 Like other retailers and small businesses, a jewelry store needs to have commercial insurance in place to protect the business and its owner(s).
-Determining the proper coverage is where using a licensed insurance professional from the onset is smart when searching for jewelry store insurance
+Determining the proper coverage is where using a licensed insurance professional from the beginning is smart when searching for jewelry store insurance

-First, it’s important to remember a jewelry store insurance isn’t just diamonds and expensive watches, although that type of jeweler is easiest to recognize.
+First, it’s important to remember a jewelry store isn’t just diamonds and expensive watches, although that type of jeweler is easiest to recognize.
 Many artists and crafters have started making many types of jewelry from an assortment of raw materials as well as precious stones and metals and have retail and internet revenues.

 General liability insurance covers the business and its employees for negligence.
 Simply put, it protects the business and its owner(s) if sued.
-Any legal fees, court costs, judgments and settlements are normally covered.
+Any legal fees, court costs, judgments, and settlements are normally covered.

-It’s important to remember as well, a personal auto policy may not cover business related use.
+It’s important to remember as well, a personal auto policy may not cover business-related use.
 A commercial auto policy may be needed as well.